A hyperelastic theory for nonlinear hydrogel diffusiophoresis: Hyperelastic theory for gel diffusiophoresis

 \subsubsection{Equations of motion in 3D}

 The origin of the PAA hydrogel diffusiophoresis is the gradient of the divalent ions Cu$^{2+}$ or Ca$^{2+}$~\cite{Katke_2024}.
 The solid phase with a volume fraction $\Phi_p$ is contracted while storing the agent with a bound volume fraction $\Phi^{(b)}(\mathbf{X}, t)\,,$ which is displaced by acid present in the gel fluid phase with a volume fraction $\Phi^{(0)}_+(\mathbf{X}, t)$ (Fig.~\ref{fig:ch2_acid_throughflow_schematic}b, c).
 The acid instantaneously makes bonds with the carboxylate groups on the polymers turning the gel hydrophobic, i.e. COO$^-\rightarrow$~COOH, with a bound volume fraction $\Phi^{(b)}_+(\mathbf{X}, t).$ The released agent acquires a volume fraction $\Phi^{(0)}(\mathbf{X}, t)$ in the gel fluid phase.
 That is, the set of solute and bound species have the volume fractions $\Phi^{(0)}_\alpha\equiv\{\Phi^{0}, \Phi^{0}_+\}\,,$ and $\Phi^{(b)}_\beta\equiv\{\Phi^{b}, \Phi^{b}_+\}\,,$ respectively.
-In between the initial and final contracted states, it is the diffusion of $\Phi^{(0)}$ from the gel to the supernatant domain that drives the diffusiophoretic gel swelling until the gradient $\nabla\Phi^{(0)}$ diminishes (Fig.~\ref{fig:ch2_acid_throughflow_schematic}c, d).
+The diffusiophoretic gel swelling between the initial and final contracted states is driven by the steric interactions between the copper ions neutralized by a hydration shell and the polymers with neutral COOH groups until the gradient $\nabla\Phi^{(0)}$ diminishes while the copper ions diffuse from the gel to the supernatant domain (Fig.~\ref{fig:ch2_acid_throughflow_schematic}c, d).

 To apply the hyperelastic theory to this system, we first determine the enthalpic stress tensor function $\boldsymbol{\mathcal{G}}(\mathbf{F}, \Phi^{(b)}, \Phi^{(b)}_+)$ in Eq.~\ref{eq:enthalpic_stress} by considering the nonlinear contractile stresses arising from the complexation of the agent and protons (acid) to the gel polymer network.
 Defining $\tilde{\chi}\,,\tilde{\gamma}>0$ as the stress prefactors associated with the complexation of the acid and agent, respectively, we employ the phenomenological relation (cf. Ref.~\cite{Katke_2024})